 The Department for European Policy and the Study of Democracy (DED) dedicates its work to the EU’s institutional constitution, the role of the EU in the world and the future of European democracy.
 Among other things the Department focuses on the phenomena of European populism and nationalism, the lack of democracy in the European governance structure, the role of the regions in Europe, as well as European identities and the influence of generation dynamics.

-The Department for Migration and Globalization specializes in researching and teaching various aspects of mobility in a globalized world, and hence one of the most burning issues in modern social development.
+The Department for Migration and Globalisation specialises in researching and teaching various aspects of mobility in a globalised world, and hence one of the most burning issues in modern social development.
 Teaching and research focuses on the many causes of migration and the effects of migration on both the home and host societies – for example in the areas of education, work, health and housing – as well as religion, security, human rights and intercultural communication.

 Department for Legal Studies and International Relations

 The Department for Legal Studies and International Relations centers its teaching and research on practically relevant business law topics and their international dimension.
 Application-oriented basic research provides the foundation for the department‘s large variety of courses.
 Teaching and research focus on business and company law, intangible goods and competition law, data protection law, technology law, bank and equity market law, insurance law, medical law, sport law as well as international business law.

 The Department for Management and Economics combines economic research and modern, academic management teaching with a solid practical approach, to address economic and social challenges from both local and global perspectives.
 Courses focus on general management, business administration & controlling, human resource management, marketing & international business, aviation, finance as well as sustainability and business ethics.

 Department for Knowledge and Communication Management